opencarecc/breathinggames/_posts/2017-05-11-mir-application-breathing-games.md

 ---
 layout: post
 title: "opencare MIR application - Breathing Games"
-subtitle: "prova prova prova"
+subtitle: "On 11th of May 2017 we submitted our application to the <b>CALL FOR MAKERS - opencare Maker In Residence.</b>"
 date: 2017-05-11 10:13:04 +0200
-image: /breathinggames/assets/BG-post-img-01.jpg
+image: "/breathinggames/assets/BG-post-img-01.jpg"
 categories: news
 by: "Silvia"
 published: true
-excerpt: On 11th of May 2017 we submitted our application to the <b>CALL FOR MAKERS - opencare Maker In Residence.</b>
+excerpt: "On 11th of May 2017 we submitted our application to the <b>CALL FOR MAKERS - opencare Maker In Residence.</b>"
 lang: en
 ref: mir-application-breathing-games
 ---